yeslogic/prince-docs/docs/cookbook.md

 (Please note that this recipe only addresses the creation of an index - a simple table of contents or a reference to a place on another page can easily be achieved with [target-counter links](gen-content.md#using-target-counter).)

-To address this problem, Prince offers the possibility to delay the generation of a PDF and to register the function [`Prince.registerPostLayoutFunc(func)`](js-support.md#window.Prince.registerPostLayoutFunc), which is called after layout finished, similar to the current `oncomplete` event.
-If this function modifies the DOM, Prince will perform layout again on the updated document once the function returns, and before generating the PDF.
+To address this problem, Prince offers the possibility to delay the generation of a PDF: you can register the JavaScript function [`Prince.registerPostLayoutFunc(func)`](js-support.md#window.Prince.registerPostLayoutFunc), which is called after layout finished, similar to the current `oncomplete` event.
+If this function modifies the DOM, Prince will, once the function returns, perform layout again on the updated document, before generating the PDF.

-The post layout function can register itself, or another post layout function, in order to repeat this process multiple times!
+You can have the post layout function register itself, or another post layout function, in order to *repeat* this process multiple times!
 By default the number of passes is not limited, but in order to prevent endless layout loops you can set a limit by using the [`--max-passes=N`](command-line.md#cl-max-passes) command-line option.

 Here is a minimalistic "multi-pass" solution where the document is adorned with a ToC and index: